-Six quotes to live by, from the Parkinson’s Life podcast guests
+6 quotes to live by, from Parkinson’s Life podcast guests

 Prep: Cook: Serves:

-The Parkinson’s Life podcast has just won gold at this year’s International Content Marketing Awards, beating stiff competition to come in first in the ‘Best Branded Podcast’ category.
-To celebrate, we share six of the most valuable insights our guests have shared over two series
+Last year Parkinson’s Life podcast won gold at 2021’s International Content Marketing Awards, beating stiff competition to come in first in the ‘Best Branded Podcast’ category.
+To celebrate, we look back at six of the most valuable insights our guests have shared over two series

 When we launched a podcast in 2019, our goal was to tackle the stories that matter to people with Parkinson’s disease – sharing varied perspectives on life, offering useful tips and resources to listeners and putting the voices of people with the condition at the front and centre.